robrotheram/taiga-contrib-openid-auth/README.md

 ## Docker
-This plugin is compatible with the offical taiga docker images 😃 https://github.com/taigaio/taiga-docker
+This plugin is compatible with the offical taiga docker images 😃

+https://github.com/taigaio/taiga-docker

-This project builds 2 imagaes based off the images provided by taiga.
-This should allow anyother customisations to continue to work
+This project builds 2 images based off the images provided by taiga.
+This should allow anyother customisations to continue to work.

-The following will show the changes needed to the default docker-compose file to install the openid plugin
+The following will show the changes needed to the default docker-compose file to install the openid plugin.

 ### Config
 The 2 images: